core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * 'alg', as per {{Section 6.3 of I-D.ietf-ace-key-groupcomm-oscore}}.

-* 'det_senderId' and 'det_hash_alg', defined in {{Section 4 of I-D.ietf-core-cacheable-oscore}}.
-These specify the Sender ID of the Deterministic Client in the OSCORE group and the hash algorithm used to compute Deterministic Requests (see {{Section 3.4.1 of I-D.ietf-core-cacheable-oscore}}).
+* 'det_senderId', encoded as a CBOR byte string.
+This parameter specifies the Sender ID of the Deterministic Client in the OSCORE group.

+* 'det_hash_alg', encoded as a CBOR integer or text string.
+This parameter specifies the hash algorithm used in the OSCORE group to produce Deterministic Requests.
+This parameter takes values from the "Value" column of the "COSE Algorithms" Registry {{IANA.COSE.Algorithms}}.

 Note that, like in {{self-managed-oscore-group}}, no information is provided as related to the Pairwise Key Agreement Algorithm and its parameters.
 In fact, the clients and the server will not need to compute a shared secret in this OSCORE group.
 It follows that: